 📋 What Ingredients do I need

-You will need the following ingredients to make Candied Jalapeños: Jalapeños, White Sugar, Apple Cider Vinegar, Garlic Powder, Celery Seed, Ground Turmeric and Crushed Red Pepper Flakes.
+You will need the following ingredients to make this Candied Jalapeños recipe (see recipe card for quantities): Jalapeños, White Sugar, Apple Cider Vinegar, Garlic Powder, Celery Seed, Ground Turmeric and Crushed Red Pepper Flakes.

 🥣 How to make Candied Jalapeños

 In a saucepan, add the sugar, apple cider vinegar, garlic powder, celery seed, turmeric, and crushed red pepper flakes.
 Stir and bring to a boil.
 Reduce to a simmer and cook for 5 minutes or until sugar is completely melted.

 Add the sliced jalapeños.
 Bring the mixture back to a boil, then reduce to a simmer and cook for another 5 minutes, stirring occasionally.